 My comment: I’ve written books both ways.
 There’s no right or wrong here.
 I love both.
 One good tip is to use first person narration mostly when you have a distinctive narrator with a strong voice.
 Most thrillers are written third person (so they can flip between different points of view (eg: investigator / victim / perpetrator), but there’s no absolute rule.
 I write mine first person.
 Likewise, a lot of romance stories are written first person . . . but you can go either way there too.

-Simple first person point of view: summary
+Third person point of view

 Third person narration uses “he” or “she”, where a first person narrator would say, “I”.